 In order to establish people's identity, police can search them (thoroughly), take them into custody and hold them at the police station.
-How long they can hold people depends on the federal state you are in: in Schleswig-Holstein, it is 12 hours for the sole purpose of establishing your identity.
-If you have been arrested because you are accused of a criminal offence, a judge must decide by midnight of the day following your arrest whether you will be released or whether you will be remanded in custody.
+How long they can hold people depends on the federal state you are in: in Schleswig-Holstein, it is 12 hours for the sole purpose of establishing your identity (§ 181 Abs.
+4 S. 5 LVwG SH, § 13c SOG HH oder § 163c Abs.
+2 StPO); in Lower Saxony up to six days in custody are legally possible, but the law says custody should "in general" not exceed six hours (§ 21 S. 4 NPOG), that means the police is obliged to state a legitimate reason if they want to hold a person for more than six hours.
+If you have been arrested because you are accused of a criminal offence, a judge must decide by midnight of the day following your arrest whether you will be released or whether you will be remanded in custody ("habeas corpus"-rule).
 Midnight the day after you were taken into custody (hence, after a maximum of 48 hours in custody), a judge has to determine whether you have to be let go or whether keeping you for 7 days is warranted, or whether (in case you are being accused of something specific) you will be taken into investigative detention/detention awaiting trial.
 It is yet to be seen how far the tightened law actually affects the times that people spend in custody.

-The police can also entertain other measures to establish someones identity, usually "booking" them (German: ED-Behandlung).
+The police can also entertain other measures to establish someones identity, usually "booking" them (German: ED-Behandlung according to § 183 LVwG SH; § 16 Gesetz über die Datenverarbeitung der Polizei, PolDVG HH; § 15 NPOG oder § 81b StPO).
 In most cases they will take pictures as well as fingerprints.
 Sometimes they will use force to do that.
-In just a few cases it has been reported that they also took DNA-samples, although this is prohibited without a court order (for further information, see sections 4.2.2, 4.2.3 and 4.3 starting on page 21).
+In just a few cases it has been reported that they also took DNA-samples, although this is prohibited without a court order (for further information, see sections 4.2.2, 4.2.3 and 4.3 starting on page 24).